Nestor (mythology): Adventures

 Originally from Gerenia, Nestor was an Argonaut, helped to fight the centaurs, and also participated in the hunt for the Calydonian Boar.
 He became the King of Pylos after Heracles killed Neleus and all of Nestor's brothers.
-He was said to have lived three generations by favour of Apollo: the years which the god had taken from Chloris and her brothers, he granted to Nestor.
+He was said to have lived three generations by favour of Apollo: the years that the god had taken from Chloris and her brothers, he granted to Nestor.

 He and his sons, Antilochus and Thrasymedes, fought on the side of the Achaeans in the Trojan War.
 Though Nestor was already very old when the war began, he was noted for his bravery and speaking abilities.
 In the Iliad, he often gives advice to the younger warriors and advises Agamemnon and Achilles to reconcile.
-He is too old to engage in combat himself, but he leads the Pylian troops, riding his chariot, and one of his horses is killed by an arrow shot by Paris.
+He is too old to engage in combat himself, but he leads the Pylian troops, riding his chariot; one of his horses is killed by an arrow shot by Paris.
 He also had a solid gold shield.
 Homer frequently calls him by the epithet "the Gerenian horseman."
 At the funeral games of Patroclus, Nestor advises Antilochus on how to win the chariot race.
 Antilochus was later killed in battle by Memnon.

 In the Odyssey, Nestor and those who were part of his army had safely returned to Pylos, having chosen to leave Troy immediately after plundering the city rather than staying behind with Agamemnon to appease Athena, who was angered by the heinous actions of some of the Greeks (probably Ajax the Lesser).
 Odysseus's son Telemachus travels to Pylos to inquire about the fate of his father.
 Nestor receives his friend's son, Telemachus, kindly and entertains him lavishly but is unable to furnish any information on his father's fate.
 Also appearing in the Odyssey are Nestor's wife Eurydice and their remaining living sons: Echephron, Stratius, Aretus, Thrasymedes and Peisistratus.
 Nestor also had two daughters named Pisidice and Polycaste.